Vetal0205/racket_prefix_calculator_project/devlog.md

 The run-loop function now reads user input and distinguishes commands: quit (exit); p (print history—currently via a simple display function; later this will be replaced with a separate function that returns a list of pairs hist_id:value); and, in the final case, it passes the input line to process-line (currently unimplemented).

+# October 20, 8:00 PM

+Professor helped me understand how batch option should really work.
+I need to prompt user each time for a new expression if not batch, and no prompt at all if batch option is set.
+Fixing.